roodjong/roodjongeren/README.md

 - Add aria labels for improved search engine support
 - Add a WYSIWYG editor
 - Add analytics
-- Add short links to afdeling
+- Add short links to afdeling (e.g. /utrecht redirects to /afdeling/utrecht)
 - Use public license fonts only
 - Fix author not clickable in PostItem
 - Fix author not clickable on article page
+- Adopt NextJS' "standalone" feature once it's no longer experimental